Bladder or urinary incontinence is common.

 What is incontinence?

 Incontinence is the accidental or involuntary leakage of urine, faeces or wind.
-It is a common condition: one in three women who have had a baby, and up to 10% of women who haven't had a baby, have bladder incontinence.
+It is a common condition; one in three women who have had a baby, and up to 10% of women who haven't had a baby, have bladder incontinence.
 There are always ways that incontinence can be improved.
 Mild symptoms unfortunately tend to worsen over time, so seek help as soon as possible.
 Know that it's never too late, and you are never too old to improve.

 Women can have both urinary and bowel incontinence.
 Below are different types of bladder incontinence.

 |Types of incontinence||Signs and symptoms|